IBM/ibm-satellite-storage/config-templates/redhat/odf-local/4.7/README.md

     - `ibm-cos-access-key` - This parameter remains the same as the existing configuration.
     - `ibm-cos-secret-key` - This parameter remains the same as the existing configuration.
     - `odf-upgrade` - Enter `true` to upgrade your `ocs-cluster` to the template version that you specified.
+    - `container-private-endpoint` - This parameter remains the same as the existing configuration.

 1. Get the details of your ODF configuration.
     ```